Baby colic: Causes

 The cause of colic is generally unknown.
 Fewer than 5% of infants who cry excessively turn out to have an underlying organic disease, such as constipation, gastroesophageal reflux disease, lactose intolerance, anal fissures, subdural hematomas, or infantile migraine.
 Babies fed cow's milk have been shown to develop antibody responses to the bovine protein, and some studies have shown an association between consumption of cow's milk and infant colic.
 Studies performed showed conflicting evidence about the role of cow's milk allergy.
 While previously believed to be related to gas pains, this does not appear to be the case.
 Another theory holds that colic is related to hyperperistalsis of the digestive tube (increased level of activity of contraction and relaxation).
 The evidence that the use of anticholinergic agents improve colic symptoms supports this hypothesis.

 Psychological and social factors have been proposed as a cause, but there is no evidence.
 Studies performed do not support the theory that maternal (or paternal) personality or anxiety causes colic, nor that it is a consequence of a difficult temperament of the baby, but families with colicky children may eventually develop anxiety, fatigue and problems with family functioning as a result.
 There is some evidence that cigarette smoke may increase the risk.
 It seems unrelated to breast or bottle feeding with rates similar in both groups.
 Reflux does not appear to be related to colic.

+In the ICD-11, which has been in effect since 2022, excessive crying in infancy is recorded as a separate code under the heading "Unusually frequent and intense crying in infancy and early childhood" (MG44.0).
+"Infancy or toddler colic" (DD93.1) is classified as a functional disorder.